wrroberts/Cyrtandra-phylogenomics/README.md

 ### ABBA-BABA tests for gene flow
 ##### The R package HYBRIDCHECK was used to calculate statistics in predefined 4-population phylogenies to test for gene flow.
 ##### Analyses were performed as below using concatenated alignments for each island group.
-Any columns with gaps were removed.
+All columns with gaps were removed using PyCogent.
 ```R
 require(HybridCheck)